Guibibi/QuickVue-3/README.md

 ## Installing the project.

-> Clone this repository, or use the
+1. Clone this repository, or use the `Use this template` button on Github.

+2. Open your terminal on the project folder, and execute `yarn install`

+3. Run `yarn dev` and start editing!